Rishi625/similarity_finder/README.md

 - **Kafka** for event-driven processing (optional)
 - **Torch** and **transformers** for feature extraction models

-## 9. Performance Metrics

-Performance is measured based on several factors:
-- **Indexing Speed**: How quickly new data is indexed and made available for searches.
-- **Search Speed**: Time taken to perform similarity searches and return results.
-- **Query Latency**: Latency in searching for similar documents.
-- **Cache Hit Rate**: Efficiency of the caching layer in serving frequent queries.

----

-This README provides a high-level overview of the architecture and components of the scalable document similarity system.
+This provides a high-level overview of the architecture and components of the scalable document similarity system.
 The system is designed to be extensible, with considerations for handling large volumes of data and optimizing for high-performance similarity searches.